 What is a Trigger?

 Triggers are anything that might trigger an episode of being “sick.”
 Triggers have a HUGE range!
-So this is the fun part where I get bummed out listing everything I am unable to do because most everything is a trigger.
-Remember, I have been at this 5-6 years; this stuff is not negotiable - some of it I have figured out ways to try and cope, but again, none of this is easy for me.
-These things below are what trigger me.
-Now, I may be able to put up with a few triggers, but once there are too many, that is it.
-A good analogy I have heard is to think of yourself in a pool with each trigger being another foot of water.
-You are fine until the water is over your head and you drown - it’s harder to come back from drowning than not getting there in the first place.
-Anyway…
+So this is the fun part where I get bummed out listing everything I am unable to do because most everything is a trigger since this is all very sensory based.
+A good analogy is to think of yourself in a pool with each trigger being another foot of water.
+You are fine until the water is over your head and you drown - it’s harder to come back from drowning than not getting there in the first place; so I am able to handle some triggers but too many at once have unfortunate results.
+You will notice a glazed look come over my face if something is wrong and or poor responses and response times.
+This is literally me fighting triggers.

 -Movement: This has a few different features: traveling and the movement of objects around me.
-I am unable to drive past 25 minutes myself without feeling sick, and my limit as a passenger is around 40 minutes.
-I also have a hard time with moving items in front of my face or around me: a busy restaurant, stop and go traffic, walking behind people or even walking down an isle in a store while looking sideways at the products as I pass by are all prime examples.
-I also can’t move my head around quickly, usually to view something I move using my entire body.
+I get very sick in cars, planes, trains, anything that moves.
+Also, I have a hard time with movement in front of my face or around me; a busy restaurant, stop and go traffic, walking behind people to close or even walking down an isle in a store are all prime examples.

 -Volume: THIS IS MY BIGGEST PROBLEM!!!
 I cannot be in loud places because it instantly triggers everything!
 No restaurants on a Friday night.
 No movie theaters.
 No concerts.
 No blasting car music!
 No loud voices.
 No loud multiple people conversations.